piny4man/dotfiles/README.md

 # dotfiles

-A collection of personal dotfiles configuration files
+A collection of personal Arch Linux configuration files